leinson/where-we-dine/README.md

     - City

-- Create an account, normal user or admin
+- Create an account, normal user (or admin)
+    - Admin rights manually added to database

 - Log in and out

+- Restrictments in html and python to block invalid inputs

 ## How to install
-Flask deployment not yet in use.
+Fly.io deployment not yet in use.
 You can test the application locally on your computer:

 - Clone repository to your computer
 - Add file: .env and add to it: